-The Travel Adventure Show takes place in Los Angeles every year and when the dates were announced for 2019, I made sure to sign up.
-I wrote a post about last year’s show and included some of the travel tips I learned from speakers Rick Steves and Patricia Schultz.
+The Travel Adventure Show takes place in Los Angeles every year and I always try to attend if I can.
+At previous shows, I’ve learned expert travel tips from speakers Rick Steves and Patricia Schultz.
 This time I listened to Samantha Brown, who’s the host and executive producer of Places to Love on PBS.

-She talked about how each “place” was chosen to be featured on the show.
+Samantha Brown talked about how each “place” was chosen to be featured on her show.
 The most important consideration is that it must be accessible to everyone and not a V.I.P. destination only available to TV hosts.

 - When you focus on connecting with locals, you become less of a consumer and more a part of the community.